stormddh/daar_elastic/README.md

 **Run backend**:

-in root directory, run `npm run dev` in terminal
+in root directory, first install the dependencies by `yarn install` and then run `yarn run dev` in terminal

 **Run frontend**:

-in 'elastic_front' directory, run `vue-cli-service serve` in terminal
+in 'elastic_front' directory, first install the dependencies by `yarn install`, then run `vue-cli-service serve` in terminal.
+Make sure that yarn is the package manager for this folder as well

 **Run ES (docker)**: